-Include some examples of logo and typographic usage and include links to master artwork/ brand collateral templates and end on helpful contacts within your agency or company.
+If you have enough time, it's worth adding some examples of logo and typographic usage as well as links to master artwork/ brand collateral templates and helpful contacts within your agency or company.

-Name it something like Styleguide_lite_v0.1 and explain to your client that this is the “lite” (sic) guide to working with the brand, which is suitable for everyday creative use.
+Name your design style guide something like Styleguide_lite_v0.1 and explain to your client that this is the “lite” (sic) guide to working with the brand, which is suitable for everyday creative use.
 Should they wish for an additional more thorough version this can be classed as a separate project… with a separate budget.

-If you're creating a style guide for a cartoon show then make it as fun, colourful and wacky as that series.
+If you're creating a style guide for, say, a cartoon show then make it as fun, colourful and wacky as that series.
 If it's for an asset management company, make it as clean and straight down the line as that companies thinking and brand equity is.

 Remember you are producing a style guide which, when applied successfully will produce a common system of elements that work together, reinforce brand values and embrace successful interpretation of that guide.